opendocsg/opendoc-state-courts-practice-directions-2021/PART-09-DOCUMENTS-AND-AUTHORITIES-FOR-USE-IN-COURT.md

 >>(i) the index of contents of all volumes of the bundle of documents must be placed at the beginning of Volume I; and

->>(ii) each volume must have an index of contents indicating the documents that are contained in that volume
+>>(ii) each volume must have an index of contents indicating the documents that are contained in that volume.

 >(c) The documents in the bundles should: